ActiveState/wiki-test/README.md

         the library, but you are not obligated to do so.
 If you do not wish to do so, delete this exception statement from your version.
     © 2007, 2019 Oracle and/or its affiliates
-    Terms of Use · Privacy · Trademarksx
+    Terms of Use · Privacy · Trademarksx"
   release_timestamp: '2017-08-24T14:35:58.000000Z'
   documentation_uri: https://openjdk.java.net/guide/
   is_binary_only: false